tonyhu-x/Mon/DevLog.md

 # Version History
+## Version 1.0.6
+* Fixed an issue that causes the player with the highest dice roll to be the player that moves last.

 ## Version 1.0.5
 * Fixed a bug that causes a player to pay money when he/she should receive the amount instead.
 * Fixed the behaviour of transaction alerts so they don't appear when there aren't any transactions.